Update (21/11/2024): We have plenty of stock of all our products, find us also in and Shop now

 RTK corrections

 RTK corrections are the information sent by the “Base Station” to the “Rover”, so the “Rover” can calculate its position with centimeter level.
-The language/protocol used to send this information is called RTCM.
+The language/protocol used to send this information is called RTCM (Radio Technical Commission for Maritime Services).
 Sometimes you will read about RTK corrections and RTCM corrections, it’s basically the same.
 In order to calculate this RTK position, both receivers need to see more or less the same satellites.
 For this reason the RTCM corrections are only valid up to a distance of 35km from the Base Station (some people say 25km, some people 50km, the exact number will depend on the antenna and receiver quality).
 It is also useful to know, that the corrections from one base station can be used by as many rovers as possible, as long as they are within this 35km range from the Base Station.
 This would be a multirover setup.

 What happens when you go beyond this 35km from the base station?
 That it’s not possible to have 1 centimeter accuracy anymore, and accuracy degrades very fast to standard 2 meters.